mnicolasvega/ncommander/task/video_summary_correction.md

 You are a text correction assistant.
-Below is a JSON object with timestamps and subtitle text from a video.
+Below is a text that is a subtitle from a YouTube video.

 Context: {context}

-Please correct the text values in the JSON by:
+Please correct the text:
 - Adding missing punctuation (commas, periods, question marks, etc.)
 - Fixing typos and spelling errors
 - Properly capitalizing sentences
 - Maintaining the same meaning

 IMPORTANT:
-- Keep all timestamp keys exactly the same
+- Return size is similar to input size.
+- Return corrected text of found better expressions.
-- Only correct the text values
+- Group text into paragraphs if possible.
-- Return ONLY valid JSON format
-- Do not add explanations or markdown code blocks
+- Check paragraph meaning by comparing with context.

-Original JSON:
+Original text:
-{json_content}
+{txt_content}

-Corrected JSON:
+Corrected text: